 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Thymoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Thymoma is a type of cancer that begins in the thymus.
-Located under the breastbone, also called the sternum, the thymus is a small organ that is part of the body’s immune system.
+The thymus is located under the breastbone, also called the sternum.
+It is a small organ that is part of the body’s immune system.

 About the lymphatic system